infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 # [Editor helpers](https://github.com/infinum/eightshift-frontend-libs/tree/develop/scripts/editor)

-These are all helpers generally only in Block Editor.
+All of these helpers are generally only used in the Block Editor.

 ### icons